 This course expands on the fundamentals of applications using industry-standard software programs (word processing, spreadsheets, and database management).
 The course is designed to provide hands-on training in the utilization of microcomputer applications for business and industry.
 Students will be working independently in a self-directed environment.
 (Prerequisites: BTEC 2350 or BTEC 2355).
-(3 C).

-BTEC 2370 Advanced Access
+BTEC 2370 Advanced Access 2 credits: 2 hours lecture/week

 This course expands on the fundamentals of databases: multiple tables, advanced queries, design of forms and reports, command buttons, exchanging data and managing and securing a database.
 The student will develop a broad background in the use of Microsoft Access.
 (Prerequisites: BTEC 1001, D2L Online Tutorial or instructor's permission is required when the course is offered online; BTEC 2350 or BTEC 2355, BTEC 2200.
 College-level reading and writing skills: Appropriate score on RCTC placement test or appropriate developmental course with grade of C or better).
-(2 C/2 hrs per wk).